How to set up an invitation to create for kids using flowers. Simple and fun! Plus learn more about process art and Meri Cherry’s process art toolkit.

 One example of a process based activity I got directly from the toolkit is called an Invitation to Create (also known as a Provocation or Exploration.)

-Invitations to create are mini activities you can set up for your child (set up takes only 5 minutes or so) that have great value, such as increasing fine and gross motor development, creative exploration, connection, communication, expression, and much more.
+Invitations to Create are mini activities you can set up for your child (set up takes only 5 minutes or so) that have great value, such as increasing fine and gross motor development, creative exploration, connection, communication, expression, and much more.

-How to Set Up An Invitation to Create with Flower Bouquets
+An Invitation to Create with Flower Bouquets

 This invitation to create, called Flower Bouquets, came from a list of 15 Invitations to Create in the toolkit.
 Basically, you set out a tray or placemat with a bouquet of flowers, a pair of scissors and several small vases with water.